-if Q has not taken a logical checkpoint then begin
+if Q has not taken a logical checkpoint then

+begin

-- Q sends a marker on each channel, incident on, and directed away from Q. - Q takes a logical checkpoint by ensuring that all messages delivered to it (on any channel) after Q's recent physical checkpoint have been logged. end - else Q ensures that all messages received on channel c since its recent logical checkpoint are logged.
+Q sends a marker on each channel, incident on, and directed away from Q.

+Q takes a logical checkpoint by ensuring that all messages delivered to it end else Q ensures that all messages received on channel c since its recent logical checkpoint are logged.